 Enjoy the music

 Of course, the Port Fairy Folk Festival is all about the music!
 The festival includes dozens of acts acts performing folk, acoustic roots, bluegrass, blues, jazz and country roots.
 Admire to some of your favourite folk artists live on stage while also discovering new talent you haven’t heard of before.
-There’s the award winning Western Australian artist Gina Williams, and groups like The Teskey Brothers (pictured), Tex, Don and Charlie and All Our Exes Live In Texas.
-You’ll also get to see international legends like Andy Irvine and Violons Barbares in action.
+There’s the award winning and aclaimed Archie Roach, and groups like The Burning Hell out of Canada and from Scotland’s Orkney islands discover the joy of the Scottish folk scene with Fara in the quartet’s first tour of Australia.
+Big Roy and Orchie the Dog are more Scots to be found with one of the best street theatre walkabouts you’ll experience.

 Explore the art and craft stalls